-What Every Paralegal Needs to Know About HIPAA
+What Every Law Firm Needs to Know About HIPAA

-- In August of 1996 Congress passed HIPAA - Little did we know how much of an impact HIPAA would have on the practice of law. - Not just health care practices, but all practices.
+- On August 21, 1996 President Clinton signed HIPAA into law - Little did we know how much of an impact HIPAA would have on the practice of law. - Not just health care practices, but all practices.